mustafakaracuha/mustafakaracuha/README.md

 ###

 <p align="left">Hello!
-I'm Mustafa, a front end developer for about 4 years, passionate about software development and new technologies.
+I'm Mustafa, a front-end developer for about 4 years, passionate about software development and new technologies.
 I share my projects on my GitHub profile and try to contribute to the open source community.<br><br>Software development is not just a job for me, it's also my way of expressing my creativity.
 I try to offer better solutions by growing with new learnings in each project.<br><br>I invite you to discover my projects on my GitHub profile.
 Your feedback is valuable to me.
-If you want to cooperate, you can contact via https://www.linkedin.com/in/mustafakaracuha</p>
+If you want to cooperate, you can contact via [Linkedin](https://www.linkedin.com/in/mustafakaracuha/)</p>

 ###